nycmeshnet/docs/content/hardware/sxtsqg5acd.md

 ## Configurations

+We have a few different configs for the SXTsq.
+They are all in [hardware/config](../config)

+The following is a detailed explanation of the unencrypted config.
+Please go to [hardware/config](../config) for the VPN config and all of the other configs.

 ### LinkNYC Kiosk connection ( encrypted )

 LinkNYC kiosks have both an unencrypted and encrypted network available.
 They function similarly and have the same Internet available.